samuelffn/calculadora_de_imc/README.md

 # calculadora_de_imc
-Projeto em Flutter para calcular o IMC
+Projeto em Flutter para calcular o IMC.
+Projeto do curso da Udemy.

-# calculadora_imc
+# calculadora_imc.
 A new Flutter application.

 ## Getting Started
 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: